 Have you ever tried to search for someone’s criminal records?
 Was it a difficult process?
-Was your search online or did you call the courthouse? was the information you recieved correct?
+Was your search online or did you call the courthouse?
+Was the information you received correct?
 There are lots of reasons that people search for criminal records and backgrounds, and your feedback might help other people.

 Speak Your Mind